alexiwoh/Neurostimulator-Simulator/README.md

     - The "On/Off" button enables/disables the lead.

     - The "+/-" button increases/decreases the step size of the lead stimulation.
 This controls the rate of intensity increase on the Patient Programmer.

+    - When lead settings are saved, the Patient Programmer restarts.